rukasakurai/durable_test_app/README.md

    (If you're in the same terminal session from the setup steps, it should already be activated.)

-2. In the project root directory, start the Azure Functions host:
+2. In the `backend` directory, start the Azure Functions host:

    ```
+   cd backend
    func start
    ```